sajeeth1009/video_analyzer/README.md

 ### 2. Edit .env

+Navigate into the video_analyzer folder and in here first configure the environment variables.
+The first is the entry `BACKEND_HOST` which tells the video analyzer where the backend for the video annotation tool is running.
+This is important since the video analyzer needs to connect to the backend to fetch videos to be processed.

-Change `BACKEND_HOST` entry in the `.env` to the IP of the docker daemon that runs the video annotation tool.
+Change `BACKEND_HOST` entry in the `.env` to the IP of the docker daemon that runs the [Video Annotation Tool](https://github.com/phev8/video-annotation-tool/tree/extended-video-annotation)

 This can be obtained by running the following command on the server where the video annotation tool is running.
 ```bash
 docker run --net=host codenvy/che-ip